Lesson 2: The Major Platforms — ChatGPT, Claude, Gemini, Copilot, Grok, Perplexity, Meta AI

 **Last updated: 2026-03-29

-The Big Six (and Who's Behind Them)
+The Big Seven (and Who's Behind Them)

 In Lesson 1, we established that platforms and models are different things.
 Now let's meet the major platforms you're likely to encounter, who built them, and what makes each one worth knowing about.